jeanfern5/Todo-List/README.md

 * Authentication
     * Signup, Login, and Forgot Password was set using AWS Cognito.
 * Todos
-    * The service layer for todos Node and GraphQL.
+    * The service layer for todos used Node and GraphQL.
     * API endpoint for todos have the following functionalities
         * Add a todo
         * Edit a todo